simondlevy/Hackflight/haskell/README.md

 <img src="../media/lambda.png" width=600>
 </p>

-# &ldquo;LambdaFlight&rdquo; Hackflight meets Haskell
+# &ldquo;LambdaFlight&rdquo;: Hackflight meets Haskell

 To experiment with using Hackflight for flight control in Haskell, you'll first need to install [Haskell](https://www.haskell.org/) and [NASA